ervinjusufagic/zacco-sudoku-api/README.md

 ## Sudoku-api
 A node.js app built with express, moongose and mongoDB.
-Sends puzzles [zacco-sudoku](https://github.com/ervinjusufagic/zacco-sudoku)
+Sends puzzles to [zacco-sudoku](https://github.com/ervinjusufagic/zacco-sudoku)

 ### `Run the client`